syedfa/apptentive-documentation/using_apptentive/android/integration.md

 }
 ```

-### Displaying the Push Notification from Parse
+### Displaying a Push Notification from Parse

-Parse requires you to call `PushService.setDefaultPushCallback()` so that Parse knows which of your Activities to launch when your customer opens a push notification.
-Apptentive needs to know this same information so that it can work seemlessly with your app.
+Parse requires you to call `PushService.setDefaultPushCallback()` so that Parse knows which of your Activities to launch when your customer opens a push notification. **Apptentive** needs to know this same information so that it can work seemlessly with your app.
 When you call `Apptentive.setParsePushCallback()`, you will most likely want to pass in the same Activity you passed to `PushService.setDefaultPushCallback()`.
-It also needs you to register our `ViewActivity` with Parse so that push notifications that came from Apptentive get handled by our code.
-All Apptentive push notifications will be sent to the Parse channel called `apptentive`.
+It also needs you to register our `ViewActivity` with Parse so that push notifications that came from **Apptentive** get handled by our code.
+All **Apptentive** push notifications will be sent to the Parse channel called `apptentive`.

 In your `Application.onCreate()` method, add the following after your call to `PushService.setDefaultPushCallback()`: